Fighting antimicrobial resistance (AMR) is one of the AVA's three strategic priorities.

 In 2017 the AVA embarked on a joint project with Animal Medicines Australia, to develop best-practice prescribing guidelines for horses and livestock species.
 We are approximately half-way through this major undertaking.
-Guidelines that have been developed so far are:

 Evidence-based prescribing guidelines already exist for dogs and cats (AIDAP prescribing guidelines).
 In 2016, AVA coordinated a pilot trial of an antimicrobial stewardship program with companion animal practices in Canberra.
 This idea was at the instigation of two Canberra practitioners and was supported by a small working group of staff and volunteers.
 Results of the trial will be published in due course.